 The Orkney chair is so much more than just a piece of furniture.
 It tells the story of people, place and time.

-The design of the Orkney Chair has hardly changed over the years, but The Orkney Furniture Maker uses only the highest quality timbers including oak, mahogany and ash and sources Scottish grown hardwoods felled from sustainably managed woodlands - all to create his chairs to the highest possible standard.
+From its humble beginnings to becoming a much sought after item of furniture, Kevin is honoured to be one of a handful of Orkney makers to carry on this centuries old traditional craft with a long heritage.
+The design and methods of making an Orkney Chair has hardly changed over the years, but The Orkney Furniture Maker uses only the highest quality timbers including Scottish grown hardwoods felled from sustainably managed woodlands, to Oak and Ash - all to create his chairs to the highest possible standard.
 He uses the finest furniture oils to finish the chair which brings out the beautiful figure in the wood.
 The original chairs generally had solid wood seats but The Orkney Furniture Maker also creates chairs with a hand woven seagrass seat for added comfort and appearance.
-His chairs are also available in different sizes and designs including a Childs Chair, Ladies Chair and a Gents Chair to best suit his clients needs.
+His chairs are also available in different sizes and designs including a Childs Chair, Ladies Chair and a Gents Chair to best suit his client’s needs.

-To create his own personal touch and to give him a greater connection to his Orkney Chairs, The Orkney Furniture Maker grows his own oat straw on his family’s farm that is now it its fourth generation; this is also where his workshop is located.
+To create his own personal touch and to give him a greater connection to his Orkney Chairs, The Orkney Furniture Maker grows his own oat straw on his family’s farm which is now in its fourth generation; this is also where his workshop is located.
 During April, the process of growing the straw begins when the oats are sewn.
-During the early summer months, the young oats benefit from Orkneys long summer days bringing near constant daylight to grow and ripen.
+During the early summer months, the young oats benefit from Orkneys long summer days which bring near constant daylight to grow and ripen.
 When September arrives, the crop is ready to be specially cut.
 In order to keep the straw in peak condition, a binder or a scythe is used which cuts the crop and ties it into individual sheaves ready to be stooked so the straw can be dried and ripen further.
 It is during this time that the straw will develop its beautiful, distinctive golden colour which will eventually be the perfect back for your Orkney chair.
-Before this can happen, each individual piece of straw is hand cleaned ready to be stitched into the Orkney Chair frame.
+Each individual piece of straw is then prepared by hand and quality checked before being handstitched as the chair back.

 Click on any image to enlarge